 He was in part inspired by his good friend Steve Roberts‘ (who coined the word) pioneering technomadic adventures years before.

-Meanwhile, Cherie was running a custom software development business from her beachside home in Florida, and was already working remotely as she engaged in personal & business travel.
-She had been moving her life towards relocating to the San Francisco area, drawn by a much more robust community and opportunity than Florida could continue to provide.
+Meanwhile on the opposite coast in Florida, Cherie was running a custom software development business and was already working remotely as she engaged in personal & business travel.
+She also had a pop-up camper and enjoyed exploring Florida State Parks.

 We first encountered each other in a Prius (yes, the hybrid car) forum shortly after Chris hit the road and discovered we had friends in common.
-Chris had just traded in his Prius for a Jeep, and Cherie was searching for tips on hacking hers.
+Cherie had actually just purchased a new Prius and was intending to move to California later that year.

 After months of correspondence, we finally met for the first time in October 2006 on an epic 27 hour first date.
 There was no doubt we were meant for each other, and started exploring the possibilities of how our lives might merge.

-So on May 10, 2007 – after purging over 90% of her stuff and several local camping trips in the T@b – we set off on a 7-month trial run together that took us nearly 13,000 miles around the USA and back.
+For our forth date, in May 2007 – we set off on a 7-month trial run together (in the teardrop) that took us nearly 13,000 miles around the USA and back.

 We only had 45 sq ft of living space, no bath facilities, refridgerator or air conditioning – but we had solar power, cellular internet and an exciting new relationship.
 We learned, that’s all we *really* needed to be happy.